JSMilton/poly-docs/docs/index.md

   ---
 #### **MIDI Mixer** ####
   The mixers volume, solo and mute functions will affect outgoing MIDI.
 The volume affects MIDI velocity, scaling the outgoing values based on the mixer setting.

+## **Background Audio**
+  Poly will automatically detect if audio needs to remain playing in the background.
+The rules for this are as follows:

+* The app is connected Audiobus or Inter App audio
+* The app has Ableton Link connections
+* MIDI clock is enabled
+* The sequencer is playing and the currently selected pattern is populated with nodes